Our service now covers areas all across Canada

 Wood is a highly versatile material, as it is used as much for contemporary-style homes as for heritage buildings.
 It can be painted and stained to change the look of the house.
 Wood siding can be relatively affordable initially.

 However, it requires a lot of maintenance, between oil treatments, staining, painting and replacing certain parts.
 In addition, wood has poor resistance to fires and must be treated to prevent mould.

 Fibre cement panels are made from a mixture of cement, sand and cellulose.
 There are smooth or textured models, depending on your preference.
 Manufacturers claim that it offers great resistance to bad weather and pests.

 However, certain organizations such as the Order of Architects of Quebec warn against its use, as they have noticed many degradations over time.
 If you are interested in this material, you will have to see if this order of caution is still in effect and if the manufacturers have made adjustments to deal with its defects.

 Photo: Maibec Canexel

-Canexel panels are increasingly popular for exterior cladding.
-This is mainly due to the fact that they are easy to maintain and are more resistant to humidity and sunlight than other types of wood siding.
+Canexel panels are increasingly popular.
+This is mainly because they are easy to maintain and are more resistant to humidity and sunlight than other types of wood siding.